-Turk Guru searches for new HITs periodically.
-A series of filters filter out these newly found HITs, so the user gets to work on HITs based on their preferences.
-The new HITs that pass through all the filters are eligible for HIT catching for that given search.
-Turk Guru sends requests to mturk for automatically accepting the eligible HITs.
-HITs that get caught are added to your HITs queue.
+Turk Guru searches for new tasks(viz.
+HITs) every n second, where n is the number you decide beforehand.
+Then in each search, a series of filters filter out these newly found HITs, so you get to work on HITs of your choice.
+The new HITs that pass through all the filters are eligible for HIT catching.
+Turk Guru after filtering, send requests to mturk for automatically accepting the eligible HITs.
+The HITs that get caught in each search are opened in a new tab automatically(optional).
 Turk Guru offers a variety of filters that are listed below:

-Blocked requesters filter:- This filter filters out HITs from requesters added to the blocked requester's list.
+Blocked requesters filter:- HITs that pass through the minimum reward filter pass through this filter to filter out the HITs from requesters that are in the user's blocked requester's list.

 HIT group filter:- The purpose of this filter is to limit the number of HITs caught from a given HIT group.
 This filter is applied only for HITs that passed the minimum reward and blocked requesters filter mentioned above.
 Turk Guru, by default, tries to accept one HIT from each HIT group.
 Users can override this default behavior to get more than one HIT from a particular requester's HIT group.